* Container shipping fundamentals at best since 2010 -CEO

 Maersk shares have risen about 80 percent since February, in line with an improvement in the Baltic Dry index, which measures the price of moving raw materials by sea.

-Although its shares initially fell 3.5 percent after Wednesday's results, they were trading 1.15 percent higher at 13,230 Danish crowns by 0904 GMT.
+Although Maersk shares initially fell 3.5 percent after Wednesday's results, they were trading 4.5 percent higher at 13,670 Danish crowns at 1056 GMT and were set for their best day since December.

 "There is no material concern on the underlying performance in the quarter, given that the earnings miss is driven by non-cash items," Nordea analysts said in a note.